Clinical-Genomics/BALSAMIC_validate/README.md

 The goal of this repo is to develop a standard workflow using set of tools to validate BALSAMIC's (Cancer analysis workflow in Clinical Genomics) Somatic, Tumor only and Germline pipelines.

+*Note: This repo is still a work in progress*

 ## Input data description

-Platinum genome (NA12878-WES) has been sequenced to use this as input data for validation using Illumina Novaseq.
-We used [bamsurgeon workflow](https://github.com/bioinform/somaticseq/tree/master/utilities/dockered_pipelines/bamSimulator) developed by SomaticSeq team to create tumor and normal samples with truth set of variants.
+Platinum genome (NA12878-WES) has been used as reference data to validate the varinat callers implemented in BALSAMIC.
+For somatic variants, We used [bamsurgeon workflow](https://github.com/bioinform/somaticseq/tree/master/utilities/dockered_pipelines/bamSimulator) developed by SomaticSeq team to create tumor and normal samples with truth set of variants.
 This workflow will provide mutations(SNVs, INDELs) spikedin bam file with gold standard vcf file to compare the query vcf.

 ## Workflows